VeritasTrial/ac215_VeritasTrial/deploy/README.md

 ./destroy-chromadb.sh # Destroy ChromaDB instance
 ```

 Both commands are not automated and need to be run manually when necessary.
+After a new deployment, one must update the `CHROMADB_HOST` environment variable in the "Create backend deployment" step in `app/deploy-k8s.yaml` and trigger the app deployment workflow.